proficdni/proficdni/README.md

 ---

 **ALWAYS** interact with caution or extreme caution.
 I am severely mentally unstable.
 I block very freely aswell, though unless you fall under DNI list i'll only hide you.
-If i have you hidden, don't try to seek out why.
+If i have you hidden, don't try to seek out why. **I block and hide VERY freely.**

 ---